harvard-intouch/harvard-intouch.github.io/_pages/faqs.md

 ## How does InTouch interact with other support services across Harvard?

 As a student-led organization, we are a bridge between students and the vast network of resources available at Harvard.
-Sometimes, you might not know where to start, precisely because there are so many different resources publicizes.
-Or there may be unspoken rules about specific processes that are not written down anywhere.
-We help you filter through the possibilities, offer shortcuts that we've learned the hard way, and guide you as on your path to achieving success.
+Sometimes, you might not know where to start, precisely because there are so many different resources that are publicized.
+Or there may be unspoken rules about specific processes that are not written down anywhere (this is unfortunately often the case in academia).
+We help you filter through the possibilities, offer shortcuts that we've learned the hard way, and guide you on your own path to success.
 We also meet with SEAS administrators on a regular basis to raise concerns and advocate for students' well-being.

 ## Is my problem too small, too big, or too ambiguous to bring to InTouch?